-Gloves and boots are so inexpensive that you can buy new ones every September.
+Mittens and gloves are so inexpensive that you can buy new ones every September.
 Why then should you consider spending three digits with us?
-Ordinary handwear and footwear feel burly, but they don’t know how to ‘live’ on you hands.
-Their laminated fabrics, plastic inserts, and heavy molded bottoms prove that they’re more afraid of being wet than getting cold.
+Ordinary hand wear feels burly, but they don’t know how to ‘live’ on you hands.
+Their laminated fabrics, plastic inserts, and rubberized palms prove that they’re more afraid of being wet than getting cold.
 The moment you wiggle into them, they start trapping perspiration.
 Folks like us at the top of the map know that sweat is potentially lethal.
 It’s icky too.

 If you like to wander on those pristine winter days, take some pointers from the professionals.
 Native cultures endured absurd cold because they made use of the local plants and animals.
 Game leather is flexible and breathable.
 Natural hair and plant fibers trap heat, but wick moisture away.
 When you shape them into supple coverings they’ll keep your fingers and toes happy well below 0ºF.
 We’re short on Caribou and moss, but we’re creative enough with what we have.
-We use Bison, Deer, and Elk leather because they thrive on abuse.
-Our True North Mittens and Boots blend those hides with breathable canvas or ripstop to make feathery shells.
+We use Elk leather because it thrives on abuse.
+Our True North Mittens blend those hides with breathable canvas or ripstop to make feathery shells.
 We line them with just enough wool to be efficient, but not bulky.
 Our Big Mitts are in a class by themselves, with a tough, breathable shell covering an absolute haven for your cold hands.

 Does this sound old fashioned?
 Perhaps.